mikaelkindborg/VimanaCode/README.md

     cd vimana/v1_takeoff/
     php examples.php

-The file examples.php conytains the vimana code, as a HEREDOC string.
+The file examples.php contains the vimana code, as a HEREDOC string.
 You can easily create your own PHP-files with Vimana code and run them using php myfile.php.

+## Mantra Meditation

+Working on a web app for mantra meditation where the server code is implemented in Vimana PHP.
+See folder [vimana/v6_mantras](vimana/v6_mantras).

 ## C-version